 This is interesting.
 Within a few minor cleanups, the structure of icarus_data is the same as the structure of larutils.
 The difference is that icaruscode depends on icarus_data.
 When building the larsoft product suite, there is no product that depends on larutils and we have no problems with mrbsetenv.

 This problem can be reproduced with the instructions below.
 I have provided a feature branch that reproduces the original problem.
 It also contains a few minor cleanups.

 make a new mrb working directory cd $MRB_SOURCE mrb g icaruscode mrb g icarusutils mrb g icarus_data cd icarus_data git checkout feature/team_investigate_22368 cd $MRB_BUILDDIR (mrb z if necessary) mrbsetenv

-#6 Updated by Christopher Green 9 days ago
+#6 Updated by Christopher Green about 2 years ago

 - % Done changed from 0 to 100